 So, go see the falls.
 Stay for evening fireworks if there are any on your dates.
-But you’ll want to leave the park boundaries to enjoy the best of Niagara Falls USA.
+But you’ll want to leave the park boundaries to enjoy the best of Niagara Falls.
 Thankfully, you can reach two other nearby state parks easily by bike, car, or shuttle: both Whirlpool State Park and Devil’s Hole State Park are much better for nature and hiking.

 Learn More –> A Local’s Guide to Niagara Falls USA

 Adirondack Park is weird.
 It’s not a state park in the traditional sense since it spans one-third of the state (yes, really!).
 There’s not a traditional toll booth to enter and there are entire towns within park boundaries.
 It’s part private property, part state park, and part state forest.
 Whatever you want to call it, the Adirondack Mountains are worth seeing.

 The problem with a park this large is choosing where to go.
 My husband’s favorite spot is Lake George, which he’s hiked extensively.
 I prefer up near Saranac Lake, since you can base in one spot and easily day trip to Lake Placid, Tupper Lake, and Cranberry Lake.
 On my bucket list is rafting the lower Moose River near Old Forge (cold but epic waters in April) and rail-biking near North Creek.
 WTF is rail-biking?
 I’m glad you asked.